core-ts/core/README.md

 }
 ```

+Unlike persistence-specific or validation-specific metadata, `Attribute` is the canonical metadata model shared across the entire ecosystem.

 `Attribute` is intended to be shared by multiple parts of an application instead of maintaining separate metadata definitions for every subsystem.

 For example, the same metadata can describe: